Angelmaneuver/sketchpad-modified/readme.txt

 Manual installation:

-1. Upload the `Sketchpad` folder to the `/wp-content/themes/` directory
+1. Upload the `Sketchpad - modified` folder to the `/wp-content/themes/` directory

 Installation using "Add New Theme"

 1. From your Admin UI (Dashboard), use the menu to select Themes -> Add New
-2. Search for ‘Sketchpad’
+2. Search for ‘Sketchpad - modified’
 3. Click the 'Install' button to open the theme's repository listing
 4. Click the 'Install' button